Don’t take the easy way out

 With so many social media platforms out there today, no two platforms are doing the same thing, so you should avoid cross-posting in 2022.
 Instead, consider how you can repurpose your existing content to make it work on multiple platforms.

-Cross-posting used to be all about saving time and money.
+Cross-posting social media used to be all about saving time and money.
 However, the times have changed.
 A Tweet is so much different to a Facebook post nowadays.
 Throw in Pinterest, Snapchat, LinkedIn, TikTok, Instagram, and YouTube, and you’ve got a recipe for a cross-posting disaster on your hands.

 Social media managers would use the same message to promote a piece of content across multiple channels.
 For example, a post containing a headline, image, and link to a new blog article is posted on Facebook, Twitter and LinkedIn.
 Stunningly, some businesses are still using this outdated method.